 - Yes: The provider's strategy mentions its customer segmentation approach with specific demographic and/or socioeconomic characteristics of the customer segments it wants to serve.
 The board and senior management have a clear and consistent understanding of this.
 Note that it is allowed for the target market to be very broad (e.g., every citizen with a phone), but the provider must be clear on the segments of customers it serves, because different customer segments may have different needs (e.g., people with a Smartphone versus a feature phone). - Partially: The provider partially but does not fully meet the conditions for a score of 'yes.' for example, the strategy mentions at least basic elements of customer segmentation with at least one characteristic of each customer segment the provider wishes to serve (e.g., "economically-active persons,"), but does not detail fully its target customer segments.
 Or provider has documents other than the strategy that mention target customer segments or the characteristics of customers it would like to serve, but the strategy itself does NOT mention them.
 Or, the strategy mentions the specific customer segments that the provider wishes but most or all members of the board and management are unaware of this. - No: The strategy does not mention the demographic and/or socioeconomic characteristics of the customers the provider seeks to serve.
-Board / senior management do not have harmonized views on who target customers are or which customer segments the provider wishes to serves. - The indicators and details under essential practice II.B.1 ("The provider includes customer-centric goals in its operational plan and the CEO/ Managing Director holds senior managers accountable for achieving targets.") - N/A: It is not allowed to score 'N/A'.
+Board / senior management do not have harmonized views on who target customers are or which customer segments the provider wishes to serves. - N/A: It is not allowed to score 'N/A'.